-4.1 PCB design guidelines and requirement
+4.1 PCB Design Guidelines and Requirements

 Proper PCB footprint and stencil designs are critical to ensure high surface mount assembly yields, and electrical and mechanical performance of the mounted package.
 The design starts with obtaining the correct package drawing.
-Package case outline drawings are available at www.nxp.com.
-Follow the procedures in Section 9.1 Case outline drawing, MCDS and MSL information download, page 20.
-Figure 2 shows an example of an HSOP 30-lead case outline drawing.
-The goal is a well soldered HSOP gull wing lead as shown in Figure 4.
+Package Case Outline drawings are available at www.freescale.com.
+Follow the procedures in Section 9.1.
+An example of SOICW-EP 54LD Case Outline drawing is seen in Figure 4.
+The goal is a well soldered SOIC gull wing lead as shown in Figure 5.